Most Common Misunderstanding in Aviation Risk Management

 Final Thoughts on Hazards and Risks in Aviation SMS

 One of the toughest tasks in aviation safety risk management is the initial setup of the hazard register.
-The reason this becomes such a burden is because safety managers attempt to manage this task without the support of operational department heads.
+The reason this becomes such a burden is that safety managers attempt to manage this task without the support of operational department heads.

 Operational department heads are subject matter experts.
 From the beginning, they should be involved in developing the hazard register and regularly reviewing the: